-This can greatly affect the health and efficiency of your air conditioning system.
-After the air filter is obstructed, your air conditioner starts to utilize more energy.
+It can significantly affect the health and efficiency of your air conditioning system.
+After the air filter is obstructed, your air conditioner utilizes more energy.
 Change your air filter every month, particularly when you have dogs in your home.
-Dogs shed a lot of hair, and they tend to block the air filters.
+Dogs shed a lot of hair and tend to block the air filters.

 A clogged drain pipe can overflow the drain pan of your Air conditioner.
-Drain pipes can be obstructed by dust, rust, fungus, and other waste.
+In addition, drain pipes can be obstructed by dust, rust, fungus, and other waste.
 Add a solution containing 50 percent bleach with 50 percent water to your access point to ensure that your condensate drain is free from algae and mold.
-You could even purchase a solution available at any local hardware store or an AC maintenance company.
+You could even purchase a solution available at any local hardware store or an HVAC contractor in Bear, DE.

-It is common to find drooping or ripped ductwork after prolonged use over the years.
+It is common to find drooping or ripped ductwork after prolonged use.
 Check to see if your ductwork is not showing such traits.
-Have your ductwork fixed by a good AC contractor in Wilmington, DE, to boost the efficiency of your air conditioner?
+Has your ductwork been fixed by a good AC contractor in Wilmington, DE, to boost the efficiency of your air conditioner?

 Your system will be less efficient if you use too much or too little refrigerant.
 Make the necessary adjustments to the refrigerant levels of your air conditioner.
 Make sure the refrigerant lines are well insulated and in good shape.
 Replace it if it is missing or broken.
-If in confusion, contact an AC repair in Newark, DE.
+If it is confusing, contact an AC repair in Newark, DE.

-After a long time of inactivity, the electrical wires may have loosened or, even worse, disconnected.
-You want to look out for such faulty connections before you can turn on your HVAC system.
+After prolonged inactivity, the electrical wires may have loosened or, even worse, disconnected.
+You want to look for such faulty connections before turning on your HVAC system.
 It is surprising how much harm can be caused by such a small-looking wiring fault.